jaredbwasserman/drift/source/classic/README.md

 - World Map

 ## Bugs and Feature Requests
-Please use the [Github issues page](https://github.com/jaredbwasserman/Drift/issues) to report bugs or request features.
+Please use the [GitHub issues page](https://github.com/jaredbwasserman/Drift/issues) to report bugs or request features.